 It's much the same story with the mobile apps.
 The CyberGhost site links you to each app store, and you download and install the apps in the usual way.

 If you need the OpenVPN configuration files to set up a router or other device, though, your life becomes considerably more complicated.
-While other VPN providers typically give you a bunch of standard .OVPN files to download, CyberGhost asks you to log in to your account; add a device profile; choose the features you need (ad blocking, data compression, malware protection, more); choose OpenVPN TCP or UDP; choose your target country; note down a server name, custom user name and password; and download the .OVPN file, certificates and key files in a ZIP file.
+While other VPN providers typically give you a bunch of standard .OVPN files to download, CyberGhost asks you to go through the following lengthy process: Log in to your account; add a device profile; choose the features you need (ad blocking, data compression, malware protection, more); choose OpenVPN TCP or UDP; choose your target country; note down a server name, custom username and password; and download the .OVPN file, certificates and key files in a ZIP file.

-This approach has some advantages – it's secure and gives you a high level of control over how each connection works – but if you're just hoping to download 50 standard OpenVPN configuration files, get ready for disappointment.
+This approach has some advantages – it's secure and gives you a high level of control over how each connection works – but if you're just hoping to download 89 standard OpenVPN configuration files, get ready for disappointment.
 There's a lot of setup work to do.

 CyberGhost's Windows client opens with a clean, lightweight interface: a simple console with connection status, a list of locations and a Connect button.